Grove City median real estate price is $310,839, which is less expensive than 71.2% of Florida neighborhoods and 60.0% of all U.S. neighborhoods.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-Grove City is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The Grove City neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Grove City is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-Did you know that the Grove City neighborhood has more Swiss and Dutch ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Grove City neighborhood has more Swiss and Canadian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.0% of this neighborhood's residents have Swiss ancestry and 3.7% have Dutch ancestry.
+In fact, 2.2% of this neighborhood's residents have Swiss ancestry and 1.3% have Canadian ancestry.

 Grove City is also pretty special linguistically.
 Significantly, 11.2% of its residents five years old and above primarily speak Italian at home.
 While this may seem like a small percentage, it is higher than 98.4% of the neighborhoods in America.

-In the Grove City neighborhood, 33.8% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 27.1% of the residents employed.
-Other residents here are employed in executive, management, and professional occupations (25.1%), and 14.0% in clerical, assistant, and tech support occupations.
+In the Grove City neighborhood, 33.4% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 33.0% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (21.5%), and 12.1% in clerical, assistant, and tech support occupations.

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.

-Here most residents (62.1%) drive alone in a private automobile to get to work.
-In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (10.3%) and 5.5% of residents also bicycle for their daily commute.
+Here most residents (72.5%) drive alone in a private automobile to get to work.
+In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (6.1%) .
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.